 Ensure you review the application for completeness (including all required fields (*)) and accuracy prior to submitting as you will not have access for editing after you click the submit button.

-Ensure that all attachments (files) (see above), CCVs and signature page are uploaded with your application using the “Choose Files” button prior to submission (please note there is a maximum 10MB restriction for each uploaded files, please ensure your documents meet this restriction).
+Ensure that all attachments (files) (see above), CCVs and signature page are uploaded with your application using the “Choose Files” button prior to submission.

 DO NOT submit your application prior to receiving the appropriate signatures.
 The signature information is the last section of the application.
 Once entered ensure to “Save Draft”.
 Print your PDF (go to View scroll to the bottom of the page and click on View PDF) You may logout of the application at this time.
 Your information will be saved because you clicked "Save Draft".
 Obtain the required signatures on the page, scan it and log back into your account.
 Click the "Edit" button on your Portfolio page.
 Click the “Choose Files” button under "Application Details Attachments" and upload the scanned signature page.
 Click the Signature Acquired boxes.